robzhang2017/cardano-sl/docs/configuration.md

   staging. `mainnet_dryrun_wallet_win64` and
   `mainnet_dryrun_wallet_macos64` are for staging wallets.

+### `testnet` configurations

+**Obsolete**

+There are two configurations for testnets.
+They are ready to be used, except `bootStakeholders` and `vssCerts`.
+Testnet genesis preparation is described above.
+Bootstrap stakeholders and vss certificates in `lib/configuration.yaml` are derived from secret keys from `secrets/testnet/`.
+Since they are publicly avaiable, they shouldn't be used for real testnet.
+Note that `vssCerts` differ even though secret keys are same.
+That's because certificates validity depends on protocol magic.

+**Sketch**

+Workflow for testnet: modify `seed`, dump keys, figure out system start, dump genesis data, use it.

 ### `devnet` configuration

 There is a configuration called `devnet` which should be used to setup